 I have all the time in the world to work out what I feel.

-Then I hear a loud horn, and I look back to the station to see the train pulling in.
+Then I hear a loud horn and see a train pulling in at the station.

-It’s not that I’ve never seen one, or that there weren’t others in the station.
-But this train is a big one.
+There are others in the station, but this train is a big one.

 Big trains are more likely to travel farther away.
 And I need to get as far as possible.